benedmunds/phptownhall.com/source/_posts/2013-06-27-episode-8-use-your-time-machine-to-go-to-peersconf-yesterday.markdown

 ---

-In this episode Ben and Phil talk to the super-talented conference organiser [Jessica D'Amico][jess], joined by avoid conference goer and PHP rockstar Matt Frost.
+In this episode Ben and Phil talk to the super-talented conference organiser [Jessica D'Amico][jess], joined by avid conference goer and PHP rockstar Matt Frost.
 We all gab a bunch about conferences in general, specifically LaraCon, PeersConf and php|tek.

 We fucked up and didn't get this episode out soon enough to actually get her any sales for her